oracle/terraform-provider-oci/website/docs/d/fusion_apps_fusion_environment_scheduled_activities.html.markdown

 	* `artifact` - patch that delivered the vertex update prerequisite
 	* `category` - patch artifact category
 	* `description` - A string that describes the details of the action.
 It does not have to be unique, and you can change it.
 Avoid entering confidential information.
-	* `mode` - A string that describeds whether the change is applied hot or cold
+	* `mode` - A string that describes whether the change is applied hot or cold
 	* `qualifier` - month qualifier
 	* `reference_key` - Unique identifier of the object that represents the action
 	* `state` - A string that describes whether the change is applied hot or cold